Updated April 27, 2023

 |Job Stress||Job Burnouts|

-|Thrives as a short-term experience; temporary||Thrives as a long-term experience; can be detrimentally permanent or extensive|
+|Thrives as a short-term experience; temporary.||Thrives as a long-term experience; can be detrimentally permanent or extensive.|

-|You will feel like work is out of reach and control||You will feel like work seems meaningless and not worthy; disconnection|
+|You will feel like work is out of reach and control.||You will feel like work seems meaningless and not worthy; disconnection.|

-|Can be caused by work on large projects or tight deadlines||Can be caused if dramatic changes take places, such as the continuous and prolonged increase in workload or a change of reporting manager|
+|Job stress can be caused by work on large projects or tight deadlines.||Can be caused if dramatic changes take place, such as the continuous and prolonged increase in workload or a change of reporting manager.|

-|Can lead to job burnout; loss of energy||Can lead to frustration, exhaustion, poor performance, and loss of enthusiasm for the job; loss of motivation|
+|Can lead to job burnout; loss of energy||Can lead to frustration, exhaustion, poor performance, and loss of enthusiasm for the job; loss of motivation.|

-|Characterized by over-engagement at workplace||Characterized by complete disengagement at the workplace|
+|Characterized by over-engagement at the workplace.||Characterized by complete disengagement at the workplace.|

 |Damage: Physical||Damage: psychological, emotional|